PAJEAN/OKE/README.md

 #### Folders ####
   + Data

-    |-- Relations -- predicate(suj, obj) --
+    +Relations -- predicate(suj, obj) --

-      |-- Predicats: You need to disinguish your relations with predicates.
+      + Predicats: You need to disinguish your relations with predicates.
 Each predicate has its own file.
 Format --> #ID\tSuj_wsd\tObj_wsd\tSuj\tObj with suj_wsd disambiguised suject of the relation (resp. obj_wsd) and suj the subject of the relation (resp. obj).

-    |-- Phrases: This folder has two main files. id_phrases.txt indexes your sentences --> #ID\tsentence1\r and sources.reverb indexes sources of your sentences --> #ID\tSource1|Source2\r.
+    + Phrases: This folder has two main files. id_phrases.txt indexes your sentences --> #ID\tsentence1\r and sources.reverb indexes sources of your sentences --> #ID\tSource1|Source2\r.
 Finally, you have to use sources.py to count the support of each relation.

   + CSS (Boostraps)